mzmine/mzmine_documentation/docs/module_docs/featdet_mass_detection/mass-detection-algorithms.md

 This method is suitable for high-resolution MS data, such as provided by FTMS instruments.

-💡 **Tip**: The exact mass algorithm is highly recommended for profile MS data.

-💡 **Tip** If the continous data is too noisy, one can use recursive threshold algorithm.
+:material-lightbulb: If the continous data is too noisy, one can use recursive threshold algorithm.

 ## **Local maxima**